FAQ: An Inside Look at How to Do Well on the New SAT

 A: The most important skill you can have for the new SAT is the ability to analyze – the ability to draw your own conclusions from text or data.
 For example, whenever you read a newspaper or magazine article, in the back of your mind try to think about how the author persuades you of his or her opinion.
 Also make sure to think about the information or data presented in the text and make your own conclusions about them.

-The Admissions Hero SAT team is already hard at work building a new curriculum to help you with the new SAT.
+The CollegeVine SAT team is already hard at work building a new curriculum to help you with the new SAT.